BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/7b-presentation_of_results.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/7b-presentation_of_results.png" style="max-width: 299px;"/></a>

-Spatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region.
+*Spatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region*

 </div>
 <!-- ### 8.
 Pagination - TO ADD -->